gatsbyjs/gatsby/docs/contributing/docs-contributions/how-to-write-a-how-to-guide.md

 > For more information on How-To guides, check out the [Divio documentation system](https://documentation.divio.com/how-to-guides/), which the Gatsby docs are based on.

+## A Near-Perfect Example of a How-To Guide

+Want to see what a good How-To Guide looks like?
+Check out the [How-To Guide: Add a Plugin to Your Site](/docs/how-to/plugins-and-themes/using-a-plugin-in-your-site).

 ## Creating a How-To Guide

 1. Find an issue.